Macazusa/ICT171-Cloud-Server-Project/README.md

 The website is a personal portfolio page that includes:

+* A project overview section
+* A cloud infrastructure section
-* An introduction section
+* A server setup section
-* A skills section
+* A scripting section
-* A cloud project description
+* A testing and verification section
 * Student details
-* A JavaScript feature section
+* Live JavaScript date and time display
-* A dark mode button
+* Dark mode button
+* Interactive tab navigation

 The website is hosted on the EC2 instance and can be accessed using the public IP address.